We are forever travelling. I spent two years with my wife and son to complete my doctorate in tax and estate planning in England.

 • signed by the Willmaker

-• witnessed by 2 witnesses
+• witnessed by two witnesses

 The differences between an Australian Will and an International Will: